Slow-cooked chicken with raisins and potatoes, very mild, slightly sweet, slightly tangy, delicious Moroccan dish…

-Some of the spices used in Moroccan cuisine is similar to Indian cuisine, the spices commonly used are cumin, coriander, turmeric powder, dried ground ginger, cinnamon, star anise, saffron etc. You would also see dried fruits like dates, plums, raisins being added to chicken or meat dishes, this imparts the sweetness to those dishes.
-Addition of olives and lemon imparts the tanginess to the dishes.
+Some of the spices used in Moroccan cuisine is similar to Indian cuisine, the spices commonly used are cumin, coriander, turmeric powder, dried ground ginger, cinnamon, star anise, saffron, etc. You will also find dried fruits like dates, plums, raisins being added to chicken or meat dishes, this imparts the sweetness to those dishes.
+The addition of olives and lemon imparts the tanginess.

 One of the popular Moroccan dishes is tajine or tagine.
 Tagine is actually the name of the earthenware pot used for slow cooking chicken, beef and lamb.
 Here is a picture of pretty tagine:

 It’s made of clay and the outside is usually glazed and painted.
 It has two parts: the base dish and a dome-shaped lid which is used to cover the base while slow cooking.

 I don’t have a tagine so I used a non-stick cooking pot, I’ll be getting one soon though I am so much in love with pretty tagines.
 If you have a tagine go ahead and cook this dish in it.
 Usually, bone-in chicken or beef or lamb is used for cooking.
 I used bone-in chicken breasts.
 It’s very easy to make, you just have to first brown the chicken and then add all the other ingredients and cook it covered.